Pereira is the largest city in Colombia’s Coffee Region. It makes a great base for exploring the region.

 Nightlife in Pereira

 The city has some decent nightlife.
 Avenida Circunvalar has several clubs and bars.
 We tried La Cantaleta but ended up leaving because they required us to buy a bottle if we wanted to enter.
-There are several other places up and down the strip to visit, including BARcelona (which also serves decent food).
+There are several other places up and down the strip to check out.

 Stay Connected in Pereira *